progit/progit/de/07-customizing-git/01-chapter7.markdown

 Now, Git will use the KDiff3 tool for diff viewing and merge conflict resolution.
 -->

 Git wird bereits mit Standard-Einstellungen für verschiedene Merge-Auflösungswerkzeuge ausgeliefert, so dass Du diese nicht extra konfigurieren musst.
-Als Merge Werkzeug kann Du kdiff3, opendiff, tkdiff, meld, xxdiff, emerge, vimdiff oder gvimdiff einstellen.
-Wenn Du KDiff3 nur zum Auflösen von Konflikten und nicht für einen Diff verwenden willst, kannst Du den folgenden Befehl ausführen (vorausgesetzt der kdiff3 Befehl befindet sich im Standard-Pfad):
+Als Merge-Werkzeug kann Du kdiff3, opendiff, tkdiff, meld, xxdiff, emerge, vimdiff oder gvimdiff einstellen.
+Wenn Du KDiff3 nur zum Auflösen von Konflikten und nicht für einen Diff verwenden willst, kannst Du den folgenden Befehl ausführen (vorausgesetzt KDiff3 befindet sich im Standard-Pfad):

 <!--
 Git comes preset to use a number of other merge-resolution tools without your having to set up the cmd configuration.
 You can set your merge tool to kdiff3, opendiff, tkdiff, meld, xxdiff, emerge, vimdiff, or gvimdiff.
 If you’re not interested in using KDiff3 for diff but rather want to use it just for merge resolution, and the kdiff3 command is in your path, then you can run